Brahea edulis: Conservation

 The species was probably declining slowly since the mid-19th century.
 Its range might even have expanded a bit until the mid-20th century however; part of it was shared with other trees as noted above; especially the pine, which is a towering species that presumably grew in many sites now occupied by the palm.
 In addition, a forest of Guadalupe Cypress and California Juniper shrubland existed in the palm's present range; the cypress forest was eventually destroyed by the goats and the juniper is nowadays completely absent from the island.

-Although endangered in the wild, B. edulis is cultivated, especially in California.
+Although threatened in the wild, B. edulis is cultivated, especially in California.
 In 2001, it was started to fence in patches of habitat on Guadalupe, and the long-envisioned removal of goats was effectively complete by 2005.
 Some hundreds of Guadalupe Palms remain on their island home today.
 As regrowth presumably was hindered by the goats eating the saplings rather than the trees having all become old and sterile, it is likely that the palm will eventually recover.
 That it was best able of all Guadalupe tree species to withstand the hordes of goats is evidenced by its present distribution; the other trees – if they survive at all – are limited to higher and less accessible areas.
-Nonetheless, the species is precariously rare and the IUCN considers it Endangered (EN C1).